 Shopify and BigCommerce are two of the biggest names in the eCommerce market.
-If you know a thing or two about eCommerce, then you may have paid attention to them.
+If you know a thing or two about eCommerce, then you may have paid attention to Shopify.
 However, there is still room for improvement when it comes to Shopify’s SEO.
 Also, many merchants also find it cumbersome to process the checkout payments due to Shopify’s transaction fee.

 If you are having trouble with your current Shopify store and you will want to migrate to a more supportive one, BigCommerce seems to be an ideal solution for you.
 It’s a reliable online platform that helps you grow your business effectively and efficiently.

-- Backup data from Shopify
+- 💡 Step 1: Backup data from Shopify

-- Set up a new BigCommerce store
+- 💡 Step 2: Create a new BigCommerce store

-- Migrate from Shopify to BigCommerce
+- 💡 Step 5: Migrate from Shopify to BigCommerce

 Let’s dive into each step to see what you need to do!

-- Step 3: Migrate from Shopify to BigCommerce
+How to Migrate from Shopify to BigCommerce

 Firstly, it’s important to back up your data before making any changes to your store.
 However, you do not need to worry about any distortion of your database when migrating to the BigCommerce store with LitExtension.
 We can assure you that we won’t edit any information in your Source store in any way.
 The backup process will take place securely and accurately.